GSA/Section508.gov/_pages/misc-pages/2018-05-08-website-policies.md

 redirect_from:
 - copyright/
 description: Explore Section508.gov website policies, including accessibility, privacy, security, and terms of use, to ensure safe and compliant site interactions.
-topic: About the program/site (about)
+topic: About
-sub-topic: General Info and Best Practices
+sub-topic: Best Practices
 audience:
-- Public (public)
+- Members of the Public
-- 508 Program Manager (508pm)
+- Section 508 Program Managers
-- Federal employee (fedemp)
+- Federal Employees
-resource-type: Long form article
+resource-type: Article
-format: HTML (html)
+format: HTML
 created: 2018-05-08
 ---